Non-Perishable Food Items: The Complete Emergency Pantry Guide

 - Freeze-dried meals

-According to USDA food safety guidelines — which align with what I’ve observed in my own 10+ year pantry rotation practice — most non-perishable foods remain safe well past printed best-by dates as long as packaging is intact and storage conditions are met.
+According to USDA food safety guidelines — which line up with what I’ve observed in my own 10+ year pantry rotation — most non-perishable foods remain safe well past printed best-by dates as long as packaging stays intact and storage conditions are met.

 Why Non-Perishable Food Items Matter for Preparedness